Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/DEVLOG-Angelo.md

   Fixed the selection for snow pea and the displaying bug for zombie when hit by a pea

-"I believe this document accurately reflects the contributions of my teamate." - Nowar
+"I believe this document accurately reflects the contributions of my teamate." - Nowar "I believe this document accurately reflects the contributions of my teamate." - Jessie